top of page

 Recommended Resources for Conducting Ethnographic Studies

-We have put together this list of recommended resources for conducting qualitative and ethnographic research.
-Please note that this list is work-in-progress.
-We apologize in advance if we have forgotten to add your favorite resources!
-We strive to update this list periodically and integrate more resources.
-Please feel free to circulate this list with your colleagues and students, we hope it is useful!
+We have compiled this list of recommended resources for conducting qualitative and ethnographic research.
+Feel free to circulate this list with your colleagues and students; we hope it is helpful!

 1. Conducting Ethnographic Studies